 Substitutes may be used at any time, but they may not be an original member of another team.
 One of the original team members must be present to receive Team of the Year points.
 A substitution will only be allowed once per team per season to be eligible for Team of the Year points.
 If both team members cannot fish it is suggested to select another tournament date to participate.

-Payback for the LEWT Tournaments will be at least 85% of total entry fees, and will pay back to 15% of a full field of *80 teams.
+Payback for the LEWT Tournaments will be at least 85% of total entry fees less awards, and will pay back to 15% of a full field of *80 teams.
 Plaques will be given to the top 15% of the field.

-The optional Big Fish pot is $20 per team and will pay back 100%.
+The optional Big Fish pot is $20 per team and will pay back 100% less awards.
 Plaques will also be awarded for the Big Fish winner each tournament day.
 The optional side pot is $100 per team and will pay back 100%.

-· NOTE: Beginning with the 2022 season, all tournament winnings and payouts will be mailed via USPS.
+- NOTE: All tournament winnings and payouts will be mailed via USPS.
 We will no longer be handing out checks at LEWT events.
-Your winnings will be mailed to you within 48 hours after finalization, and sent to the address you gave us on the membership form.
+Your winnings will be mailed to you within 48 hours after finalization, and sent to the address you provided on the membership form.

 Points will be awarded based on place of finish.
 For ALL events, 200 points will be awarded to the team that finishes first, and will drop by two point increments for each place after first.
 Teams competing, but not weighing, a fish in the first three events will receive two points less than the last team weighing a fish.
 The last event of the year will be considered the Championship, and that event will be worth 300 points for first, and will drop by three point increments for each team after first.
 Teams competing, but not weighing, a fish both days will receive three points less than the last team weighing a fish.
 Points Champion will be based on points earned in each team’s best 4 out of the first 5 events and the Championship.
 Points for the TOY standing will be calculated for a total of the teams best 4 Tournaments + the Championship (5 Events).
 You may always fish more events in an effort to increase your team’s standing.
 Disqualified participants will earn zero points for the tournament they were disqualified in.
 A team winning TOY will be declared the Big Water Walleye Championships Ohio State Champion.
 Only Early Bird teams will be eligible for the TOY Bonus annually.
 Single entries will gain TOY points and be eligible for the championship, but not eligible for the cash sponsorship bonus.